 Figure 9-1002ae—Per-Link Traffic Indication Bitmap subfield format

 Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link on which a STA affiliated with a non-AP MLD is operating, with the bit position i of the bitmap, Bi, corresponding to a link with link ID equal to i.
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corre- sponding link nor MMPDU(s).
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).
+In a Beacon frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corre- sponding link nor MMPDU(s).
+In a Beacon frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).

+In a Link Recommendation frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for frame exchanges both in DL and in UL.

 The Padding subfield contains 0–7 padding bits so that the length of the Per-Link Traffic Indication List field is a multiple of 8 bits.
 The padding bits are set to 0.